Good running, Great times

 Road Race Club Championship 2018 Results to Date

 | 2017 |

 The Inter club road races series is between 7 local athletics clubs – Preston H, Blackpool, Wyre & Fylde AC, Chorley A & TC, Lytham St Annes RRC, Red Rose RR, Thornton Cleveleys RC & Wesham RR & AC.
 Each club hosts a midweek race from April to September.
 The race distance is usually from 4 – 5 miles.

 The races are for everyone, and guests are allowed.
+Please note the minimum age to enter is age 15 on the day of the race.
 The races are run in a competitive but friendly spirit.
 They are free to enter for all club members.
 You just turn up and run with a club vest on.

 You will need to collect a race number for the series.
 The same race number must be used for all the races in the current year.
 Numbers will be available from a club official before the start of the series.
 Numbers can also be collected from a club official on race days.
 Please allow plenty of time before the race starts.